Persistence of AR($1$) sequences with Rademacher innovations and linear mod $1$ transforms: Introduction and main results

 \subsection{Motivation}

 Let $a\in(0,1)$ be a constant and let $\{\xi_n\}_{n\ge1}$ be independent identically distributed random variables.
 Consider a recursive sequence

 where the starting point $X_0$ is independent of $\{\xi_n\}_{n\ge1}$.
 This Markov chain is usually called an {\it autoregressive sequence of order $1$}, or AR($1$) in short.
-We will denote the distribution of $\{X_n\}_{n\ge0}$ by $\pr_{\nu}$ when $\nu$ is the distribution of $X_0$, or simply by $\pr_x$ when $X_0=x$ is a fixed constant.
+We will denote the distribution of $\{X_n\}_{n\ge0}$ by $\pr_{\nu}$ when $\nu$ is the distribution of $X_0$, or simply by $\pr_x$ when $X_0=x$ is a fixed real number.

 We are interested in the asymptotic behaviour of the so-called {\it persistence probability} that the chain remains non-negative for a long time.
 That is, we want to determine the tail asymptotics for the stopping time